 If our actions are not supported by our current beliefs then those beliefs will begin to lose their credibility.
 This opens the way for new beliefs that are being validated by the signals coming from our new behaviors.

 While it may sound somewhat complicated, it is actually very simple to do, and the benefits can be felt almost instantly.
-It really comes down to this; when you talk and behave like someone with confidence, you feel more confident.
+It really comes down to this; when you talk and behave like a highly confident person, you instantly feel more confident.
 As you continue to feel more confident, your perception of “self” changes, and perception is where beliefs come from.

 You may already be doing some of these steps, and that’s great.
 If so, then this will serve as a valuable reminder, but if not, I suggest you begin ASAP.